Electroscape/r_POD83/m_laserlock/readme.md

 brain 2 is an rfid led

-relay 0 is the door into the lab relay x-7 are used for transmitting rfid card id
+relay 0 is the door into the lab relay 6-7 are used for transmitting rfid card id positions passes a binary 1 for David outside and a binary 2 for Rachel outside